 A unique feature of CDB racing is that all boats race with a personal handicap which changes depending on the results.
 The ethos of the fleet is that racing is always to be undertaken in a Corinthian spirit of sportsmanship and good manners.
 Whilst observing the racing rules the expectation is that the events should be fun and enjoyable for all participants.
 Protests are actively discouraged and any disagreements should be resolved amicably in the bar after racing.

 In addition to the series programme all boats are encouraged to take part in the Itchenor and Bosham Regattas, the Bosham Masters 3 day event, the West Wittering Challenge and the Classic Revival weekend.
-There is a BBQ in the summer and Dinner and prizegiving in November.
+There is a buffet in the summer with a Dinner and prizegiving in November.

-John Fletcher is the captain of the Classic Dayboat fleet.
+John McKeand & Ian Wheeler are joint captains of the Classic Dayboat fleet.